wundergraph/cosmo/rfc/custom-modules-v1.md

 	OnMetric(metric *metric.Metric) error
 }

-// AuthenticationHooks are called when a gateway request is authenticated
+// AuthenticationHooks are called when a router request is authenticated

 type AuthenticationHook interface {
-	// OnAuthenticate is called when a gateway request is authenticated
+	// OnAuthenticate is called when a router request is authenticated
-	// Returning an error will result in a GraphQL error as a response from the gateway.
+	// Returning an error will result in a GraphQL error as a response from the router.
-	OnAuthenticate(ctx *core.GatewayRequest, err error) error
+	OnAuthenticate(ctx *core.RouterRequest, err error) error
 }

-// AuthorizationHooks are called when a gateway request is authorized
+// AuthorizationHooks are called when a router request is authorized

 type AuthorizationHook interface {
-	// OnAuthorize is called when a gateway request is authorized
+	// OnAuthorize is called when a router request is authorized
-	// Returning an error will result in a GraphQL error as a response from the gateway.
+	// Returning an error will result in a GraphQL error as a response from the router.
-	OnAuthorize(ctx *core.GatewayRequest, err error) error
+	OnAuthorize(ctx *core.RouterRequest, err error) error
 }

 // OperationHooks are called when an operation is parsed, normalized, or planned

 type GraphQLOperationParseHook interface {
 	// OnOperationParse is called when an operation is parsed
-	// Returning an error will result in a GraphQL error as a response from the gateway.
+	// Returning an error will result in a GraphQL error as a response from the router.
 	OnOperationParse(op *core.Operation, err error) error
 }

 type GraphQLOperationNormalizeHook interface {
 	// OnNormalize is called when an operation is normalized
-	// Returning an error will result in a GraphQL error as a response from the gateway.
+	// Returning an error will result in a GraphQL error as a response from the router.
 	OnOperationNormalize(op *core.Operation, err error) error
 }

 type GraphQLOperationPlanHook interface {
 	// OnPlan is called when an operation is planned
-	// Returning an error will result in a GraphQL error as a response from the gateway.
+	// Returning an error will result in a GraphQL error as a response from the router.
 	OnOperationPlan(op *core.Operation, err error) error
 }